Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: The first variation formula and a stationary condition

 Since $\nu^+=J(Z^+), \nu^-=J(Z^-)$, where $Z^+$ and $Z^-$ are the extensions of the horizontal tangent vectors in $S^+,S^-$, we have that the second condition in Corollary~\ref{cor:minimal} is equivalent to

 So a natural question is, given a $C^2_+$ convex body $K$ containing $0$ in its interior, and a unit vector $v\in\sph^1$, can we find a pair of unit vectors $Z^+,Z^-$ such that \eqref{eq:maincond} is satisfied?
 If such vectors exist, how many pairs can we get?
-The answer follows from next Lemma.
+The answer follows from the next result.

 \begin{lemma} Let $K$ be a convex body of class $C^2_+$ such that $0\in\intt(K)$.
-Given $v\in\rr^2\setminus\{0\}$, let $L\subset\rr^2$ be the vector line generated~by $v$.
+Given $v\in\rr^2\smallsetminus\{0\}$, let $L\subset\rr^2$ be the vector line generated~by $v$.
 Then, for any $u\in\ptl K$, we have the following possibilities \begin{enumerate} \item The only $w\in\ptl K$ such that $w-u\in L$ is $w=u$, or \item There is only one $w\in\ptl K$, $w\neq u$ such that $w-u\in L$. \end{enumerate} The first case happens if and only if $L$ is parallel to the support line of $K$ at $u$. \end{lemma}